Ebony Woman

 Ebony Woman is an album by soul singer Billy Paul.
 The album was produced by Kenny Gamble and Leon Huff, arranged by Stanley Johnson and Bobby Martin, and engineered by Joe Tarsia.
-On its original Neptune Records release in 1970 the LP reached #12 on the Billboard soul charts and #183 on the pop charts.
-The Bobby Martin penned "Let's Fall in Love All Over" was released as a single but failed to chart.
-The album was re-released with new cover art in 1973 on Philadelphia International Records reaching #186 on the pop chart and #43 on the soul charts.
+On its original Neptune Records release in 1970 the LP reached number 12 on the Billboard soul charts and number 183 on the pop charts.
+The song "Let's Fall in Love All Over" was released as a single but failed to chart.
+The album was re-released with new cover art in 1973 on Philadelphia International Records reaching number 186 on the pop chart and number 43 on the soul charts.
 Big Break Records remastered the album for its 2012 re-release on CD.